 If you are offered the post, you will be asked to provide proof of your right-to-work, your identity, and we will contact the referees you have nominated.
-You will also be asked to complete a health declaration (so that you can tell us about any health conditions or disabilities so that we can discuss appropriate adjustments with you), and a declaration of any unspent criminal convictions.
+You will also be asked to complete a health declaration (so that you can tell us about any health conditions or disabilities so that we Senior Research Scientist in Weather & Climate Predictability and Risk - JD can discuss appropriate adjustments with you), and a declaration of any unspent criminal convictions.